Administration & Staff

 (562) 436-3203 ext.
 228

-Issy Farris has served as Vice President of Operations & Music Education for the Long Beach since 2017.
+Issy Farris has served as Vice President of Operations & Music Education at Long Beach Symphony since 2017.
 She served as the Director of Special Events & Education in 2016.
-She started her tenure with the organization as the Manager of Operations & Education in 2014.
+Issy started her tenure with the organization as the Manager of Operations & Education in 2014.
 Each season she produces each of the Symphony’s Classical, Pops, and Education concerts.
 She also oversees LBSA’s extensive music education programs reaching over 27,000 students each year.
-Mrs. Farris implemented the Symphony’s Educators Advisory Council with LBUSD to work with teachers to create music integrated core curriculum lesson plans accessible online.
+Farris implemented the Symphony’s Educators Advisory Council with LBUSD to work with teachers to create music integrated core curriculum lesson plans accessible online.
 She also started the Symphony’s internship program in partnership with Cal State Long Beach Bob Cole Conservatory.

 Issy served on the Long Beach Music Council where she was a founding member of Make Music Long Beach, part of the international celebration of music.
 She has been a member of the Association of California Symphony Orchestras since 2006, serving in a variety of roles including session speaker, peer forum leader and as conference host.